 Your action plan is based on zones defined by your symptoms, your peak flow, or both.
 There are three zones: green, yellow, and red.
 Your action plan tells you what to do when you are in each zone.
 If your doctor recommends that you record PEF as part of your plan, then you will need to find out your personal best PEF first.
 This is your highest peak flow recorded over a 2- to 3-week period when your asthma is under control.

 - Green zone.
 Green means Go.
 You are in the green zone of the asthma action plan if your peak expiratory flow is 80% to 100% of your personal best measurement.
 You want to be in the green zone every day.
 You should have no asthma symptoms when you are in the green zone.
-And you do not need quick-relief treatment.
+And you may not need quick-relief treatment.
 To figure 80% of your personal best peak flow, multiply your best flow by 0.80.
 For example, if your personal best flow is 400, multiplying by 0.80 gives you 320.

 - Yellow zone.
 Yellow means Caution.
 You are in the yellow zone of your asthma action plan if your peak expiratory flow is 50% to 79% of your personal best measurement.
 You may not have any symptoms, but your lung function is reduced.
 When you have symptoms, they may be mild to moderate.
 They may keep you from your usual activities or disturb your sleep.
 You may be short of breath or have chest tightness.
 You might also cough or wheeze.
 Your action plan should state which quick-relief medicines you need to take, how much to take, and when to take them.
 To figure 50% of your personal best peak flow, multiply your best flow by 0.50.
 For example, if your personal best flow is 400, multiplying by 0.50 gives you 200.